There are many ways to be involved with the Metro Area Children’s Water Festival!

 PRESENT – We have 49 learning stations ranging topics from groundwater, fish, waves, and plants that help clean water.
 Presentations are done with models, arts and crafts, puppet shows, and more.
 Contact us if you are interested in presenting!

 ATTEND – Are you a teacher of 4th grade?
-Enter our lottery in February, or contact us to get on the lottery invite list.
+Register for class selection in February, or contact us to get on the registration invite list.

 Join over 1,800 4th graders as they engage in interactive education about water.
 It takes over 100 talented and enthusiastic individuals make this possible!
 Below is a list of volunteer positions.
 Positions are filled on a first come, first served basis and recruiting starts each July.
 If you are interested, send your name, email address, phone number, affiliation, and requested position to Andy Edgcumbe at [email protected] or call 952-361-1037.